-Policy Title: Use of Sedatives, Analgesics, and Anesthetics in Laboratory Animals (agricultural animals used in agricultural research are excluded)
+Policy Title: Use of Sedatives, Analgesics, and Anesthetics in Research Animals

 Purpose: This policy is to provide guidance to researchers using animals, including rodents, that may experience more than momentary or slight pain or distress.
 Such animals require appropriate sedation, analgesia, or anesthesia unless there are suitable scientific justifications to withhold such agents.